chrisdew/returntoharvard/README.md

 I do recognise that we gained one or two minor things since the 80s, but we should be striving for the penny and the bun.

-The current state of computing, especially Android (where I caught the built-in keyboard App sending my data abroad) is not acceptable.
+The current state of computing, especially Android (where I caught the manfacturer-installed keyboard app trying to send my data abroad) is not acceptable.

 ## How can we get these benefits back?